UzixLS/zx-tsid/README.md

 You may connect your ZX Spectrum audio output to second 3.5mm jack and it will be mixed in sound card output signal.

+NOTE: +12V/+9V voltage is strictly required for SID, your ZX Spectrum or clone must provide it on the edge connector.

 ### Changelog & current status
 * Rev.A - initial release with SID, AY and Covox.
 [Errata](pcb/rev.A/ERRATA.txt).
 * Rev.B - abandoned.
 Files kept for historical reason.